isabelcosta/isabelcosta.github.io/content/_index.md

 ---
-title: "Home"
+title: "Olá 👋🏾 Home"
 ---

-I'm Isabel, a **Software Engineer** from Portugal 🇵🇹, currently working at [Globality](https://www.globality.com/) in London, UK 🇬🇧.
+Olá 👋🏾 I'm Isabel, a **Software Engineer** from Portugal 🇵🇹, currently working at [Globality](https://www.globality.com/) in London, UK 🇬🇧.

 I'm also an **instructor** for [As Raparigas do Código](https://raparigasdocodigo.pt/) organization and a **mentor** for [Black CodHer](https://blackcodher.com/) bootcamp.